 When you help customers easily resolve any issues they experience and don’t make them jump through a lot of hoops or spend more of their own money, you’ll win back customers that may have otherwise been lost.
 On the other hand, customers will not come back to a brand with difficult return or refund policies.

-Route Protect is a best-in-class package protection solution.
+Route Protect is a best-in-class shipping protection solution.
 It’s easy, quick, and can be added to any ecommerce site.
 Protect your bottom line by protecting your packages—a small investment that will save you (and your customers) money.

 Route Protect has had proven success for merchants, increasing purchase intent up to 50% and garnering a 92% customer satisfaction rate.
 Package protection and easy issue resolution mean fewer calls into your customer service line, fewer tedious manual claim resolutions, and lower customer service costs.